Connecting Waldo County communities through trails to celebrate our heritage of natural and working landscapes.

 - Carry out what you carry in

-- Keep dogs under control—especially near the alpaca farm next to MOFGA
+- Know the dog-restricted areas and keep dogs under control in all areas - especially near the alpaca farm next to MOFGA

 - No camping or fires